joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 [tutorial](http://www.learndatalogtoday.org) and the
 [Day of Datomic](http://github.com/Datomic/day-of-datomic) tutorial.

-Ok that was a bit of work, let's read some code.
+Let's read some code.
 Open `src/clj/om-async/core.clj` in Light Table.
-Typed "Shift-Command-Enter" to evaluate the entire file.
+Type "Shift-Command-Enter" to evaluate the entire file.
 This will start up the web server.
 You should be able to point your browser at `http://localhost:8080`.
 If you open the JavaScript console you should see `"Hello world!"` printed.

-We have the usual namespace stuff:
+At the top of the file we have the usual namespace stuff:

 ```clj
 (ns tut-test.core